julesjs/jules/README.md

 Warnings
 --------
-* Objects are stringified and passed through CRC32 algorithm for faster search while doing enum or unique checks.
-Be warned that **{a:1,b:2} != {b:2, a:1}**.
-This is only a temporary solution.

 * Be careful while using **$ref**, you can fall into an infinite loop.
 * You should know that getting external **$ref**-s is done synchronously!